 To calculate, press the “Calculate” button.
 Analytics of the outcomes of your website conversions will immediately show up.

 The conversion rate math is simple: (total visitors/total conversions)* 100 percent.

 To calculate the impact of raising your conversion rate on your number of reservations and total profit, use the online conversion rate calculator on our website.
-To find out more, check out this video:
+For further information, watch this video by Bree Kuryk.

 What Is the Conversion Rate?